What is a Demand-Side Platform (DSP): The Complete Guide

 There are two demand-side platform types:

-• Full-service: allows advertisers to outsource ad campaigns to a sales representative and account manager.
-Advertisers must commit to a minimum budget when using a full-service DSP since an external team manages their campaign.
+• Full-service: This option allows advertisers to outsource ad campaigns to a sales representative and account manager.
+Since an external team manages the campaign, advertisers must commit to a minimum budget when using a full-service DSP.

-Self-serve DSPs are best for experienced advertising companies or advertising agencies wanting autonomy and campaign transparency on a smaller budget.
+Self-serve DSPs are best for experienced advertising companies or agencies that want autonomy and campaign transparency on a smaller budget.

 Full-service DSPs are best for companies with large budgets wishing to outsource their campaign work.